After the decision has been made – if your potential employee is given a work permit

 When extending a work permit, you as employer must complete a new offer of employment about which the relevant trade union must make a statement, but you do not need to advertise the position again.
+You can create an offer of employment in the e-service.
 When you have completed the offer of employment, the employee must apply for an extension to their work permit.

-If your company operates in an industry that is subject to higher demands for oversight and investigation you must also enclose tax and income statements and payslips for each of the months that the employee have held a Swedish work permit.
+If your company operates in an industry that is subject to higher demands for oversight and investigation you must also enclose PAYE tax returns and payslips for each of the months that the employee have held a Swedish work permit.

 Change of occupation

 A work permit is always limited to a specific occupation.
 This means that if you offer a new position in another occupation you must complete a new offer of employment and the employee must apply for a new work permit.
+You can create an offer of employment in the e-service.
 The employee may start working for you immediately after submitting the application, provided that they apply before the previous permit has expired.

 Change of organisation registration number or change of ownership

 The employee's work permit will cease to be valid if the company changes organisation registration number or if their employer, work duties or terms of employment change.
 You therefore need to complete a new offer of employment and the employee should then apply for a new work permit.
+You can create an offer of employment in the e-service.
 The employee may begin working before the new work permit is granted, provided that they apply before their old permit expired.

 Permanent residence permit